 - When closed, all applications that were part of VDM Sandbox’s windows station are closed.

-- VDM Sandbox does not support impersonation or elevated privileges.
+- VDM Sandbox does not support impersonation or elevated privileges prior to Windows 11.
 While an issue for some Gamers, it has little impact on the majority of “regular” users.